Joint-stock company: Japan

 In Japan, both the state and local public entities under the Local Autonomy Act (now 47 prefectures, made in the 19th century and municipalities) are considered to be corporations (法人, hōjin).
 Non-profit corporations may be established under the Civil Code.

 The term "company" (会社, kaisha) or (企業 kigyō) is used to refer to business corporations.
 The predominant form is the Kabushiki gaisha (株式会社), used by public corporations as well as smaller enterprises.
 Mochibun kaisha (持分会社), a form for smaller enterprises, are becoming increasingly common.
 Between 2002 and 2008, the intermediary corporation (中間法人, chūkan hōjin) existed to bridge the gap between for-profit companies and non-governmental and non-profit organizations.

+Latvia

+In Latvia, which uses a model similar to Germany, a public stock company is called an akciju sabiedrība (a/s, A/S or AS), whereas a private, 'limited liability company' is called a sabiedrība ar ierobežotu atbildību (SIA).
+State-owned variants of these companies add an initial capital V (valsts - 'state'), as in VAS and VSIA.

+Netherlands

 Norway

 In Norway, a joint-stock company is called an aksjeselskap, abbreviated AS.
 A special and by far less common form of joint-stock companies, intended for companies with a large number of shareholders, is the publicly traded joint-stock companies, called allmennaksjeselskap and abbreviated ASA.
 A joint-stock company must be incorporated, has an independent legal personality and limited liability, and is required to have a certain capital upon incorporation.
 Ordinary joint-stock companies must have a minimum capital of NOK 30,000 upon incorporation, which was reduced from 100,000 in 2012.
 Publicly traded joint-stock companies must have a minimum capital of NOK 1 million.

-Romania

-In Romania, a joint-stock company is called "societate pe acțiuni".
-According to Law 31/1991 there are two types of joint-stock companies: "societatea pe acțiuni" and "societate în comandită pe acţiuni".

 Russia

-See: Open joint-stock company (OJSC).
+See: Public joint-stock company, Open joint-stock company (OJSC).